Digital-Preservation-Coalition/bit-list/content/entries/non-current-hard-disk-technologies/index.en.md

   - year: 2024
     trend: no-change
     classification: critically-endangered
 hazards: Lack of replication; poor storage; non-standard connections or controllers; aggressive compression; encryption; Uncertainty over IPR or the presence of orphaned works
 mitigations: Maintenance schedule; renewable extendable warranty; best practice storage and operation; replication
 year-added: 2019
 published: 2025-08-25
-last-updated: 2025-08-25
+last-updated: "2024-11-07"
 aliases:
   - /digipres/champion-digital-preservation/bit-list/critically-endangered/bitlist-non-current-hard-disk
-comments: >-
+comments: |-
   A lot of early PCI-E flash devices (e.g. Fusion-IO) used proprietary drivers before the NVME standard was developed, but are now dropping off support.
 Intel has stopped development of Optane non-volatile RAM, some of which required specific CPU support to access although that form was usually used for data caching rather than storage.

   Accessing drives with pre-SATA interfaces is increasingly difficult since interface cards and OS support can be hard to come by.

   The greater density of newer disks, as well as encryption and compression, mean they can be more fragile than older disks with less density, and less sophisticated read/write technologies.
 The age of a disk is not the best or only indicator of its reliability.
 case-studies:
   - title: Music industry’s 1990s hard drives, like all HDDs, are dying
-    authors: "Purdy, K. "
+    authors: 'Purdy, K. '
     publisher: Ars Technica
     url: https://arstechnica.com/gadgets/2024/09/music-industrys-1990s-hard-drives-like-all-hdds-are-dying/
     year: 2024